 The Supplemental Pension Plan provides retirement benefits to employees who participate in our qualified pension plan and do not receive a benefit from the Executive Pension Plan, and whose salary exceeds the statutory compensation cap applicable to the qualified plan or whose benefit is limited by the statutory benefit cap.
 The Supplemental Pension Plan of 2003 provides additional benefits to our officers based on eligible incentive compensation, if any, received by an officer, but the amount of incentive compensation considered is limited to 50% of the officer's base salary.
-We pay benefits under our unfunded defined benefit Supplemental Pension Plans from our cash and cash equivalents.

-We also sponsor a postretirement Health Care Plan that covers substantially all regular full-time employees who meet the applicable age and service requirements.
+We also sponsor a postretirement Health Care Plan that covers substantially all regular full-time employees who meet the applicable age and service requirements at the time they terminate employment with us.
 We subsidize premium costs for medical coverage for some employees who meet the age and service requirements.
 Employees hired after 2007 receive access to our retiree medical plan, when eligible, but they do not qualify for the subsidy.
-We accrue and pay the benefits for our unfunded postretirement Health Care Plan from our cash and cash equivalents.

-The following table displays components of our net periodic benefit cost for our qualified and nonqualified pension plans and other postretirement plan for the years ended December 31, 2012, 2011 and 2010.
-The net periodic benefit cost for each period is calculated based on assumptions at the end of the prior year.
+The following table displays components of our net periodic benefit cost for our qualified and nonqualified pension plans and other postretirement plan for the years ended December 31, 2013, 2012 and 2011.
+The net periodic benefit cost for each period is calculated based on assumptions at the end of the prior year, except for the interim remeasurement in April 2013 due to the plan amendments to cease benefit accruals as of June 30, 2013.